Integrated Marketing Communication

 Are any types of financial aid available for prospective students?

-The Office of Student Services will make every effort to assist you with financing the cost of your education.
+The Office of Student Financial Services will make every effort to assist you with financing the cost of your education.
 Information for applying for aid, tuition and fees, and types of aid can be found on our Tuition and Finances page.

 How are the courses formatted and how long will it take to complete the curriculum?